 CLion comes with some powerful features like jump to definition(clt+B), View types hierarchy (ctrl+H), go to class (ctrl + n) and view file structure(ctrl + f12).
 I use Ubuntu as my machine, so these codes are only for Linux users. if you are on windows, search google for shortcodes :P.

-CLion also comes with awesome built-in tools and integrations like run and debug, CMake support, unit testing, code documentation, VCS integration and local history and my favourite vim mode.
+CLion also comes with awesome built-in tools and integrations like run and debug, CMake support, unit testing, code documentation, VCS integration, and local history and my favorite vim mode.

 The main glitch here is that CLion is not free.
 You have to play around $90/year to use it which seems pretty costly.
 But CLion gives you one-month free usage during the trial period.
 The process is very simple you just need to follow some steps.
 These steps are only for Linux users if you are a windows user, wait for my next post on CLion.

 CLion tools are awesome and I don’t recomment you doing this.
 If you like CLion just purchase the licence from their website.
 You can also get all JetBrain’s tools for free if you are teacher/student.
 You jsut need to fill this form and they will send you licence key within 5-7 days.